stappersg/vBook/src/reference/vSL/stages.md

 # Stages

 vSMTP interacts with the messaging transaction at all states defined in the SMTP protocol.
-At each step, vSL updates a global context containing transaction and mail data accessible in rules.
+At each step, vSL updates a context containing transaction and mail data accessible in rules.

 ## vSMTP stages